pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 ![Screenshot of part of the box-and-line diagram.
 Two Pull Config boxes are each separately linked to two Delivery boxes.](images/pull-config-and-delivery-boxes.png)

-When you have a `Pull Request` configured in your environment, access the merge request from the supply chain by clicking the **Approve a Request** button.
+When you have a `Pull Request` configured in your environment, access the merge request from the supply chain by clicking **APPROVE A REQUEST**.
 This button is displayed after you click **View Approvals** in the supply chain diagram.

 In the following example, the merge request is approved, which causes **Pull Config** and **Delivery**